The Ultimate About the Author Template: How to Write a Byline that Grows Your Business

 Friend, you can’t afford to treat your byline as an afterthought anymore.

-Why Your Bio Is a Marketing Treasure Chest
+Why Your Author Bio Is a Marketing Treasure Chest

 Your byline, if well-crafted and optimized, is a virtual ad that grows and markets your business day and night.